Bounds on Functionality and Symmetric Difference -- Two Intriguing Graph Parameters: Symmetric Difference

-By Lemma~\ref{lem:LongSubarc}, we suppose that $r$ contains a subarc $s$ of length $d - 2$ that is disjoint with $r'$ (the other case when $s$ is subarc of $r'$ is analogous).
+Now, we are ready to prove Theorem~\ref{thm:CircArcLB}. \begin{proof}[Proof of Theorem~\ref{thm:CircArcLB}] Consider two arcs $r = [(i,j)_d, (j,i)_d]$ and $r' = [(i',j')_d, (j',i')_d]$ in $R$.
+Recall that all arcs in $R$ have length at most $\frac{n}{4}$.
+Thus, we can suppose that the arc $s' = [(j',i')_d, (i,j)_d]$ has length at least $\frac{n}{4}$ and is disjoint from $r$ and $r'$, except for the endpoints $(j',i')_d$ and $(i,j)_d$.
+Note that, this implies that the endpoints $(j,i)_d$ and $(j',i')_d$ of $r$ and $r'$, respectively, are in clockwise order.
+By Lemma~\ref{lem:LongSubarc}, we suppose that $r$ contains a subarc $s$ of length $d - 2$ that is disjoint with $r'$ (the other case when $s$ is a subarc of $r'$ is analogous).
 Let $L$ be a set of points in $s$ such that they are ending points of arcs in $R$ (distinct from $r$).
 By Lemma~\ref{lem:ArcsEndingPoints}, we have that $|L| \geq \frac{d}{5} - 1$.